workfloworchestrator/orchestrator-core/docs/workshops/beginner/create-user.md

-The `orchestrator.forms.validators` package provides a standard input component called `choice_list` that will create the indicated enumeration and expects an iterator that returns tuples containing a key and a value.
+The `orchestrator.forms.validators` package provides a standard input component called `choice_list` that will create the indicated enumeration and expects an iterator that returns tuples containing a label and a value.
 The iterator is created making use of the standard Python `zip` function.
-This input component will show a dropdown with all values and returns a list of chosen keys.
+This input component will show a dropdown with all labels and returns a list of associated chosen keys.
 The amount of entries that may be chosen is controlled by the `min_items` and `max_items` arguments.

-Putting everything together the user group selector looks like this:
+Putting everything together, the user group selector looks like this:

 ```python
 def user_group_selector() -> list: